bigbio/ibaqpy/README.md

 #### Peptide Intensity Normalization

 Finally, the intensity of the peptide was normalized globally by `globalMedian`,`conditionMedian`.
-In the sample, the protein was combined from its unique peptides.
+In the sample, the protein was combined with its unique peptides.

 #### Computing Ibaq and TPA